microsoft/vscode-webview-ui-toolkit/src/breadcrumb-item/README.md

 <vscode-breadcrumb-item href="#">
 	Breadcrumb Item Label
-	<svg slot="separator" class="codicon codicon-chevron-right"></svg>
+	<span slot="separator" class="codicon codicon-chevron-right"></span>
 </vscode-breadcrumb-item>
 ```

 ### Start Icon

-An icon can be added to the left of Breadcrumb Item text by adding an element with the attribute `slot="start"`, such as an SVG icon.
+An icon can be added to the left of Breadcrumb Item text by adding an element with the attribute `slot="start"`.

 [Interactive Storybook Example](https://mttallac.azurewebsites.net/?path=/story/library-breadcrumb-item--with-start-icon)